awwmicky/mr-t--e-card-app/README.md

 ## Contribution
 Hey y'all!
 We made it.
 Also, wanted to say thanks you to each one of ya for being you & coding!

 Now onto this e-card app.
-This is the best way for us all to make a thank you card for the man, the myth, the legend: `Thomas W. Smith`.
+This is the best way for us all to make a thank you card & send appreciation for the man, the myth, the legend: `Thomas W. Smith`.
 In return, we can have a chance to demonstrate our newly found skills as Full-Stack Developers!

-For this e-card app, the goal is the have all 20~ students contribute to this GitHub repository & create your react component.
-Finally, get it deployed.
+For this e-card app, the goal is to have us ~20 students (all) contribute to this GitHub repository & create your react component.
+Then finally, get it deployed.
 If/Once I get all of ya to get the MVP done, then it will be time to show Thomas this gift.
 From all of us to him.
 Yeeet! 🔥🔥🔥

 ## Q & A
 - **can I use Bootstrap?**